-Praguers (and the Czechs in general) have a very sensitive, subtle sense of humour which is sometimes hard to recognise.
+Praguers (and the Czechs in general) have a sensitive, subtle sense of humour which is sometimes hard to recognise.
 It is a typical Czech characteristic influenced by the cultural tradition of Jaroslav Hašek, Jan Werich, Zdeněk Svěrák, Bolek Polívka and other main personalities of Czech culture.
-But generally Praguers are very friendly and polite people who are sometimes attached to the old-fashioned values.
+But generally, Praguers are very friendly and polite people who are sometimes attached to the old-fashioned values.
 Some visitors, too, find Praguers a tad brusque.
-Don’t expect to hear ‘have a nice day slogans’ in restaurants, bars and shops, particularly in tourist areas.
+Don’t expect to hear the ‘have a nice day slogan’ in restaurants, bars and shops, particularly in tourist areas.
 Don’t be offended; that’s just the way it is.

 Praguers are often not popular with the rest of the people in the Czech Republic.
 The reason is probably the arrogant attitude of the Praguers towards the non-Praguers combined with the envy of non-Praguers.
-Sometimes it is part of a tradition (Prague vs. Brno/Prague vs. Ostrava) but usually (unlike with football fans) it is resolved by some kind of humour.
+Sometimes it is part of a tradition (Prague vs Brno/Prague vs Ostrava), but usually (unlike with football fans), it is resolved by some humour.

 The negative side of the Czechs is often vicious racism directed at the Roma minority.
-There exists also a certain amount of xenophobia on the part of some Czechs towards foreigners, especially towards those of Asian or African origin, although physical threat or any other kind of violence is unheard of.
+There is also a certain amount of xenophobia on some Czechs towards foreigners, especially towards those of Asian or African origin.
+However, physical threat or any other kind of violence is unheard of.

-The three main minority groups in Prague are Roma (also known as gypsies) Slovaks and Vietnamese.
-There are also several sizable expat communities living and working in Prague, mainly from USA, Germany and Ukraine and a growing number of British and Irish.
-It’s thought they make up about 4% to 5% of the Prague’s total population.
+The three main minority groups in Prague are Roma (also known as gipsies), Slovaks and Vietnamese.
+There are also several sizable ex-pat communities living and working in Prague, mainly from the USA, Germany, and Ukraine and a growing British and Irish population.
+It’s thought they make up about 4% to 5% of Prague’s total population.

 - Learn a few words of Czech